 Jordan Noël Hawkes brings a varied background of documentary, commercial, feature film, and film festival production to Lovett Stories + Strategies.
 She and director Joe Lovett first met in Rio de Janeiro when Jordan translated the talk-back for the Gay Sex in the 70’s screening at Festival Mix Brasil in 2005.

-Living in Brazil for six years, Jordan worked closely with the art community to produce her own project which looks into the world of Samba, a music video for pop sensation Jesuton, and a series of Brazilian Film Festivals that traveled from Rio de Janeiro to Miami, Montevideo, Vancouver, New York, and London.
-She translated films from Portuguese to English, and worked as liaison between local Brazilian crews and foreign production companies.
+Living in Brazil for six years, Jordan worked closely with the art community to produce her own project which looks into the world of Samba, a short documentary that is now part of the collection at the new Museo del Carnaval in Baranquilla, Colombia; a music video for pop sensation Jesuton; and a series of Brazilian Film Festivals that traveled from Rio de Janeiro to Miami, Montevideo, Vancouver, New York, and London.
+She translated films from Portuguese to English, and worked as a liaison between local Brazilian crews and foreign production companies.

 As an advocate of healthy communication and perspective-shifting content, Jordan’s curiosity for life has driven her global adventures that, in turn, have rewarded her with years of personal experiences that inspire others to question their own role in society, to connect with one another, and to celebrate.